OpenCourier: an Open Protocol for Building a Decentralized Ecosystem of Community-owned Delivery Platforms: Reference Implementation

 \subsection{Future Implementations}

-\OpenCourier{} aims to encourage flexibility in how and by whom different components of the ecosystem are implemented.
+The protocol aims to encourage flexibility in how and by whom different components of the network are implemented.
 For example, the protocol does not foreclose the possibility of developing additional technical features that benefit a courier instance.
-A courier instance may want to design, develop, and vote on different task-assignment algorithms based on the priorities of their couriers.
-A mobile app it develops with \OpenCourier{} may included additional voting features, as well as allow them to dynamically adopt the algorithms at different times as needed.
+A courier instance may want to design, develop, and vote on different task-assignment algorithms based on the priorities of its couriers.
+A mobile app it develops that compatible with the protocol may included additional voting features, as well as allow them to dynamically adopt the algorithms at different times as needed.

-The protocol also seeks to support interoperability, so that workers can move across points in the ecosystem fluidly.
+The protocol also seeks to support interoperability, so that workers can move across points in the network fluidly.
 For example, a single mobile app can allow a courier to join and find work through multiple courier instances, which are possibly drawn from a variety of registries as well.
 This allows instances and couriers to adapt to diverse market needs and breaks the constraints in the current platform economy, where infrastructure and data are not interoperable.